so-dang-cool/dt/README.md

 fantastic and have their place!
 It's simply meant to be a best tool for different kinds of jobs.

-Linguistically, `dt` command definitions follows a convention of using [subject-object-verb (SOV)](https://en.wikipedia.org/wiki/Subject%E2%80%93object%E2%80%93verb_word_order) grammatical order similar to Japanese, Korean, or Latin. _(But with much more context elision, even more than Japanese!)_
+Linguistically, `dt` command definitions follow a convention of using [subject-object-verb (SOV)](https://en.wikipedia.org/wiki/Subject%E2%80%93object%E2%80%93verb_word_order) grammatical order similar to Japanese, Korean, or Latin. _(But with much more context elision, even more than Japanese!)_